$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Formalism

 The value of the mixing angle can be estimated by using the up and down current quark masses~\cite{ParticleDataGroup:2022pth}

 The $D_s^+\pi^0$ and $D_s^+\eta$ states are then expressed in terms of the decoupled fields $\tilde{\pi}^0$ and $ \tilde{\eta}$

-We now compute the kernel matrix for the open-charm two-body processes with strangeness $+1$.
-Considering the isospin breaking channel $D_s^+\pi^0$, we include the sixteen different channels in the charge basis: $D_s^+\pi^0$, $D^0K^+$, $D^+K^0$ and $D_s^+\eta$.
+We now compute the kernel matrix for the two-body processes with charm and strangeness $+1$.
+Considering the isospin breaking channel $D_s^+\pi^0$, we include the four different channels in the charge basis: $D_s^+\pi^0$, $D^0K^+$, $D^+K^0$ and $D_s^+\eta$.
 Therefore, $\mathcal{V}$ is constructed as

-At the tree level, we derive the relevant Feynman diagrams, i.e., $\sigma$- and vector-meson exchanges in the $t$ channel, and vector open-charmed meson exchange in the $u$ channel as shown in Fig.~\ref{fig:1}.
+At the tree level, we derive the relevant Feynman diagrams, i.e., $\sigma$- and vector-meson exchanges in the $t$ channel, and vector charmed meson exchange in the $u$ channel as shown in Fig.~\ref{fig:1}.

 Using the effective Lagrangians given above, we obtain the Feynman amplitudes as follows:

 where $p_i$ and $k_i$ denote the inital and final four-momenta, respectively.
 The Mandelstam variables are defined as